-Facilies Frank has people in downstairs offices complaining that they are too cold.
+Facilities Frank has people in downstairs offices complaining that they are too cold.
 And someone keeps leaving the heating on in the conference room.
-The building management system is meant to cater for people comfort and an appropriate operating environment for Dan’s growing data center.
+The building management system was designed to cater for people comfort, but it’s evolved to be mission critical to Debbie’s growing data center.

-Understanding needs allows you to understand the criteria for success.
+Understanding needs enables you to understand success criteria.

-- How will the individual and the organization ‘win’?
+- How will the individual and the organization ‘win’ by solving the problem?

 - What’s the basis for judging success?